[Note: Costco’s fiscal year ends in August]

 (1) Revenues expected to be slightly ahead of consensus estimates

-COST’s FQ4 2022 earnings per share (EPS) is expected to be $4.30 per Trefis analysis, slightly ahead of the consensus estimate.
-In the third quarter, Costco’s earnings per share rose from $2.75 last year to $3.04 this year, despite supply chain pressure and a pre-tax charge related to increased wages.
-However, Costco’s gross margin did fall from 11.18% last year to 10.19% this year.
+COST’s FQ4 2023 earnings per share (EPS) is expected to be $4.77 per Trefis analysis, almost matching the consensus estimate.
+In the third quarter, Costco’s earnings per share fell from $3.04 last year to $2.93 this year, due to supply chain pressure.

 A membership fee increase is unlikely this year because of high inflation, but it will happen sooner rather than later.
 Costco generally raises its membership fees every five years, last raised in 2017.
 This should help the company boost its bottom line further.

-Going by our Costco’s valuation, with an EPS estimate of around $13.25 and a P/E multiple of 38.4x in fiscal 2022, this translates into a price of $509, which is in line with the current market price.
-Costco’s ability to generate higher sales consistently, as well as turn them into profits, has impressed investors, and this has led to an elevated P/E as compared with its peers even before the pandemic, when it hovered around 30x.
+Going by Costco’s valuation, with an EPS estimate of around $14.08 and a P/E multiple of 40.0x in fiscal 2023, this translates into a price of $564, which is almost in line with the current market price.
+Costco’s ability to generate higher sales consistently, as well as turn them into profits, has impressed investors, and this has led to an elevated P/E as compared with its peers even before the pandemic when it hovered around 30x.